sqrdevl/Pavo-IM-Getting-Started-With-OpenCore/README.md

    * Needed for fixing artifacts and sleep-wake issues, AvoidRuntimeDefrag resolves this already so avoid this quirk unless necessary
 * **ProvideCustomSlide**: YES
    * If there's a conflicting slide value, this option forces macOS to

-      use a pseudo-random value.
+   * use a pseudo-random value.
 Needed for those receiving `Only N/256 slide values are usable!` debug message
 * **SetupVirtualMap**: YES
    * Fixes SetVirtualAddresses calls to virtual addresses
 * **ShrinkMemoryMap**: NO
    * Needed for systems with large memory maps that don't fit, don't use unless necessary
+* **MmioWhiteList**:
+   * Designed to be filled with plist dict values, describing addresses critical for particular firmware functioning when DevirtualiseMmio quirk is in use.
+See MmioWhitelist Properties section below.

+## MmioWhitelist Properties
+* Exceptional MMIO address, which memory descriptor should be left virtualised (unchanged) by DevirtualiseMmio.
+This means that the firmware will be able to directly communicate with this memory region during operating system functioning, because the region this value is in will be assigned a virtual address.
+*The addresses written here must be part of the memory map, have EfiMemoryMappedIO type and EFI_MEMORY_RUNTIME attribute (highest bit) set.
+To find the list of the candidates the debug log can be used.

 # Fixing Certain NVRAM Issues